Cubs score 4 in 8th, send Athletics to 6th straight loss

 TRAINER'S ROOM

-Athletics: LF Brent Rooker was replaced by Tyler Wade after the first inning.
-Rooker was seen talking to the trainer and pointing to his right leg in the Oakland dugout. ...
+Athletics: LF Brent Rooker left the game after one inning with hamstring tightness.
+He was replaced by Tyler Wade. ...
 OF Ramón Laureano missed his second straight game with right hamstring tightness, though he was available off the bench. ...
 INF Jace Peterson returned to the lineup after missing Monday's game with left wrist soreness. ...
 RHP Dany Jiménez was placed on the 15-day injured list with a right shoulder strain.
 RHP Adam Oller was recalled from Triple-A Las Vegas to replace him on the active roster. ...
 RHP Domingo Acevedo (left back strain) threw a bullpen session and is expected to begin a rehab assignment with Triple-A Las Vegas in the next couple of days.

 UP NEXT